ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 mysql -uroot -p
 ```

-Congratulations, your first Galera cluster node is now up and running.
+Congratulations, your first Galera Cluster node is now up and running.

-## Full Galera cluster
+## Full Galera Cluster

 Go to your _vm-galera02_ and _vm-galera03_, and start the mySQL process with: